Non 'Consensus' Scientists:

 Skeptical Scientists:

 A. Alan Moghissi, Ph.D.
-Physical Chemistry, Former Director of the EPA's Bioenvironmental Division, USA
+Physical Chemistry, Former Director, U.S. Environmental Protection Agency, Bioenvironmental Division, USA

 Aksel C. Wiin-Nielsen, Ph.D.
 Professor Emeritus of Geophysical Science, University of Copenhagen, Denmark